Eye protection: Spectacles

-Safety glasses or spectacles, although often used as a catch-all term for all types of eye protection, specifically revers to protective equipment that closely resembles common eye wear.
+Safety glasses or spectacles, although often used as a catch-all term for all types of eye protection, specifically refers to protective equipment that closely resembles common eye wear.
 To meet most national standards, spectacles must include side shields to reduce the ability of debris to get behind the lenses from the side.
 Safety glasses can often mount insert frames to mount prescription corrective lenses for users with suboptimal vision.
 Such insert frames are mounted behind the protective lens.
 In some applications, regular eye wear, if manufactured from high-impact materials, can be worn with removable side shields.
-Oversized spectacles are also manufactured, designed to sit over the users normal eye wear.
+Oversized spectacles are also manufactured, designed to sit over the user's normal eye wear.